LAST UPDATED: March 24th, 2021

 This is known as muscle memory.

-What is muscle memory actually?
+What is muscle memory in bodybuilding actually?

 Let’s say that during our lives we manage to develop our muscles at a certain level and then we stop exercising because of different reasons.